Laura-Kimble/mtb-trails/README.md

     Grand Rapids

-Used the mtbproject API to get the trail data: pulled the maximum of 500 trails within a 100 mile radius of each location.
+Used the mtbproject API to get the trail data: pulled the maximum of 100 trails within a 100 mile radius of each location (~1000 total trails).
 The API returns json with the following format:

 (snapshot)
 Some locations appeared to have fewer than 500 trails within this radius, so the resulting dataset was 4365 rows.